RuutaLiepina/full-privacy/README.md

 * Excel of the privacy policy data points
 * Account 1 experiment results, full trascript
 * Account 2 experiment results, full trascript
+* Results of the experiments, overview of errors